-a.
-Following Statutory Assessment, an EHC Plan will be provided by Cornwall County Council, if it is decided that the child's needs are not being met by the support that is ordinarily available.
-The school and the child's parents will be involved developing and producing the plan.

-b.
-Parents have the right to appeal against the content of the EHC Plan.
-They may also appeal against the school named in the Plan if it differs from their preferred choice.

-c.
-Once the EHC Plan has been completed and agreed, it will be kept as part of the pupil's formal record and reviewed at least annually by staff, parents and the pupil.
+- An EHC Plan will be provided by Cornwall County Council.
+The school and the child's parents will be involved developing and producing the plan. - Parents have the right to appeal against the content of the EHC Plan.
+They may also appeal against the school named in the Plan if it differs from their preferred choice. - Once the EHC Plan has been completed and agreed, it will be kept as part of the pupil's formal record and reviewed at least annually by staff, parents and the pupil.
 The annual review enables provision for the pupil to be evaluated and, where appropriate, for changes to be put in place, for example, reducing or increasing levels of support.